 The Montego Bay Chamber of Commerce and Industry’s Expo takes place at the Montego Bay Convention Centre in Rose Hall, St. James mid October annually.

-4th October 2014 – Octoberfest – Alhambra Inn Kingston An annual German festival organised by Jamaica’s German society and in its 32nd year in Ja featuring German foods beers and wines.Find the best Attractions in Montego Bay here
+October – Octoberfest – Alhambra Inn Kingston An annual German festival organised by Jamaica’s German society- featuring German foods beers and wines.Find the best Attractions in Montego Bay here

 Find the best Port Antonio Attractions here